Ford CEO History

 © History Oasis

-When Henry Ford founded the Ford Motor Company in 1903, he pioneered a new era in automotive history.
+Henry Ford co-founded the Ford Motor Company in 1903.

-However, Ford was an autocratic and temperamental leader who resisted labor unions and often made controversial decisions based on principle rather than business considerations.
+However, Ford was an autocratic and temperamental leader who resisted labor unions and often made controversial decisions based on principle.

 EDSEL FORD